 _topol_node.translationⱡ

 _topol_node.id is a required tag, as it is the category key, referenced by TOPOL_LINK and TOPOL_ATOM.
 Its integer value must be unique and typically the series starts with the value 1. _topol_node.atom_label is required only if one or more of the nodes corresponds to single crystallographic atoms and the TOPOL_ATOM category is not present.
-Otherwise, that reference can be moved to TOPOL_ATOM (see below). a node does not correlate with an atom position in ATOM_SITE, and the data item is not referenced from TOPOL_ATOM, then these fields must indicate the position of the node. _topol_node.symop and _topol_node.translation should not be used in that case (and, if present, may be ignored).
+Otherwise, that reference can be moved to TOPOL_ATOM (see below).
+The data items _topol_node.fract_x, _topol_node.fract_y, and _topol_node.fract_z are symmetry-transformed fractional coordinates.
+If present for the loop, they should be listed as the default ‘.’ whenever the symmetry transformation is the default transformation (x,y,z [0 0 0], explicitly or implied) and the node is not referenced from TOPOL_ATOM.
+When fractional coordinates are present for a packet in _topol_node, _topol_node.symop and _topol_node.translation should not be present (or, if present, should match the given transformed fractional coordinates).

 Additional TOPOL_NODE descriptors include: